colatkinson/colatkinson.github.io/_drafts/osxfuse.md

 this doesn't become the new normal.
 In the meantime, consider sending a couple bucks to the maintainer of your favorite project.
-And maybe use a copyleft license next time you release some code, so that when some random company wants to use it, you can finagle a cut of the action.
+And maybe use a copyleft license next time you release some code, so that when some random company wants to use it, you can finesse a cut of the action.

-*Trust me, it's a big deal.*
+While it might not seem like much... *Trust me, it's a big deal.*

 ---